SenthuranSivananthan/az-policy-samples/keyvault/configure-log-analytics.md

 * Key Vault Contributor
 * Log Analytics Contributor

-**Note:** If Log Analytics workspace is kept in a separate Subscription or Resource Group, make sure to assign the policy as:
+**Note 1:** If Log Analytics workspace is kept in a separate Subscription or Resource Group, make sure to assign the policy as:

 * At a management group where both Key Vault and Log Analytics can inherit the Managed Service Identity; or
 * Manually add the Managed Service Identity (MSI) created to the Log Analytics workspace with the permision *Log Analytics Contributor*.
 MSI is listed on the Assignment screen.
 The name is the guid that's part of the assignment id.
 For example:
   /subscriptions/xxxxxxxxxxxxxxxxxx/resourceGroups/xxxxxxx/providers/Microsoft.Authorization/policyAssignments/**2a2b62bc7d29476e8afe9ec9**

+**Note 2:** The MSI created for the assignment will be automatically deleted when the assignment is removed.

+**Note 3:** The policy looks for a diagnostic settings with the value provided in the parameter *diagnosticSettingsName*.
+This parameter has the default value **setbypolicy** but can be customized to apply to your environment.

 ```json
 {